mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ## Cross product secure boot

-If secure boot is enabled on the compute nodes and you want to boot different products make sure that the compute nodes boot with the so called 'http' boot
-method: For secure boot the signed `shim` needs to match the signature of the other pieces of the boot chain - including the kernel.
+If secure boot is enabled on the compute nodes, and you want to boot different products, make sure that the compute nodes boot with the so-called 'http' boot method.
+For secure boot the signed `shim` needs to match the signature of the other pieces of the boot chain - including the kernel.
 The 'http' method is handled by `warewulfd` which will look up the image to boot and pick the shim from the image to deploy to this node.
 Otherwise, the initial `shim` for PXE